The Dana Owens Album

-The Dana Owens Album is the fifth studio album by American hip hop artist Queen Latifah.
+The Dana Owens Album is the fifth studio album by American hip-hop artist Queen Latifah.
 The album was released on September 28, 2004, through A&M Records.
 The album marks a departure from her previous hip-hop releases, and is composed of jazz, soul, and R&B covers of songs by artists such as Al Green, Bill Withers, and Screamin' Jay Hawkins, among others.
 The album reached No. 16 on the Billboard 200 and No. 11 on the Top R&B/Hip-Hop Albums chart.

 Overview

 The Dana Owens Album is a cover album of jazz and R&B songs entitled after Latifah's birth name, Dana Elaine Owens.
-Unlike Latifah's previous hip hop/R&B-oriented albums, this album showcases a jazz vocal performance.
+Unlike Latifah's previous hip-hop/R&B-oriented albums, this album showcases a jazz vocal performance.

 The LP earned a Grammy nomination in 2005 in the category of Best Jazz Vocal Album.
 The album has also been certified gold in the United States by the Recording Industry Association of America (RIAA).

+Critical reception

+AllMusic editor Andy Kellman wrote: "Through and through, this is a real delight — very classy and a whole lot of fun.
+Owens has been a busy woman the past several years, whether in front of a camera or behind the scenes, but she really ought to consider doing this type of thing more often."
+Pat Blashill, writing for Rolling Stone, felt that with The Dana Owens Album Queen Latifah "doesn't take many chances: It's as warm and familiar as a new down comforter.
+For some Norah Jones fans, that may be enough."